Chhattisgarh: Geography

 The northern and southern parts of the state are hilly, while the central part is a fertile plain.
 The highest point in the state is the Gaurlata near Samri, Balrampur-Ramanujganj district.
 Deciduous forests of the Eastern Highlands Forests cover roughly 44% of the state.

 In the north lies the edge of the great Indo-Gangetic plain.
 The Rihand River, a tributary of the Ganges, drains this area.
 The eastern end of the Satpura Range and the western edge of the Chota Nagpur Plateau form an east–west belt of hills that divide the Mahanadi River basin from the Indo-Gangetic plain.
 The outline of Chhattisgarh is like a sea horse.

-The central part of the state lies in the fertile upper basin of the Mahanadi River and its tributaries.
+The central part of the state lies in the fertile upper basin of the Mahanadi and its tributaries, of which Shivnath River is a major one running around 300 km long.
 This area has extensive rice cultivation.
 The upper Mahanadi basin is separated from the upper Narmada basin to the west by the Maikal Hills (part of the Satpuras) and from the plains of Odisha to the east by ranges of hills.
 The southern part of the state lies on the Deccan plateau, in the watershed of the Godavari River and its tributary, the Indravati River.
 The Mahanadi is the chief river of the state.
 The other main rivers are Hasdeo (a tributary of Mahanadi), Rihand, Indravati, Jonk, Arpa and Shivnath.

 Forest

-The state has 3rd largest forest by area in India.
+The state has the third largest forest by area in India.
 The state animal is the van bhainsa, or wild Asian buffalo.
 The state bird is the pahari myna, or hill myna.
 The state tree is the Sal (Sarai) found in Bastar division.